Pentax K-3 Review

 Now that we're done with the introductions, let's take a closer look at the Pentax K-3!

-- Pentax K-3 body -- Black, body only, US$1296.95 with free shipping
+- Pentax K-3 body -- US$1,296.95 body-only with free shipping

-- Pentax K-3 18-135mm kit -- Black, with 18-135mm WR kit lens, US$1646.95
+- Pentax K-3 18-135mm kit -- US$1,646.95 with 18-135mm WR kit lens and free shipping

 Walkaround.
 Just like its predecessors, the Pentax K-3's body is constructed of magnesium alloy over a steel chassis -- and that's mag-alloy on all sides, unlike some rivals.
 (The Nikon D7100, for example, has magnesium alloy panels top and rear, but polycarbonate plastic panels on the front, bottom, and sides.)

 The K-3 is still fully dust and weather-sealed, and now sports a total of 92 different seals, up from 77 in the K-5 II.
-That difference is likely down to the need to seal new controls and connectivity, rather than to an increase in the already impressive water resistance.
+That difference is likely down to the need to seal new controls and connectivity, rather than to an increase in the already-impressive water resistance.
 And like its predecessor, the Pentax K-3 is also freezeproof to 14°F / -10°C, while at the upper end of the range it's possible to shoot in temperatures of 104°F / 40°C.

 Although it's still pretty compact as rugged, control-and-feature-rich enthusiast SLRs go, the Pentax K-3 has grown in size just slightly compared to its predecessors.
 With dimensions of 5.2 x 3.9 x 3.1 inches (131 x 100 x 77mm), it's grown in height by around 3% (0.1 inches / 3mm), and in depth by some 5% (0.2 inches / 4mm).
 It's also grown in heft, with a weight of 28.2 ounces (800g) when loaded with battery and Secure Digital card, up 5% from the 26.1 ounces (760g) of its predecessor.